cbossi/zensical-playground/pages/index.md

 # Hello World

+If you see this page, zensical works.
 For full documentation visit [zensical.org](https://zensical.org/docs/).

 ## Commands